Continuous integration and deployment for Stream Analytics jobs using CI/CD tools

 Add a test case

-If the test configuration file is empty, the following content is written into the file.
-Otherwise, a test case is added into the array of TestCases.
-Necessary input configurations are automatically filled according to the input configuration files, if they exist.
-Otherwise, default values are configured.
+If the test configuration file is empty, the following content is added to the file.
+Otherwise, a test case is added to a TestCases array.
+Necessary input configurations are automatically filled according to the input configuration file.
 FilePath of each input and expected output must be specified before running the test.
-You can modify the configuration manually.
+You can modify this configuration manually.

 If you want the test validation to ignore a certain output, set the Required field of that expected output to false.